A commitment to community service is one of our founding principles.

-Chaffetz Lindsey’s lawyers support a number of charitable, cultural, and educational organizations in New York City and across the world, including the International Senior Lawyers Project (ISLP), International Rescue Committee (IRC) and New York International Arbitration Center (NYIAC).
+Through board memberships, pro bono services and financial support, Chaffetz Lindsey works alongside a number of legal and educational groups whose missions we believe in.
 We encourage our clients, referral partners, vendors, and other friends to learn more about these organizations and to join us in our support of their good work.
+Our current roster of community service partners includes: